Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Influence specifications

-In particular the proposition is true by choosing the kinetic order $\bv=\be(\mmI)$.
-The first condition guarantees that all coefficients in the polynomial expression of the determinant $\det(J_c(\widetilde{f}_{\kappa,\bv}))$ have the same sign or are zero, and that at least one coefficient is non-zero.
-The second condition ensures that this property is preserved for all kinetic orders $\bv$ in $\Sigma(\mmI)$.
+\begin{corollary} Let $A$ be an $n\times m$ matrix of rank $s$ and $Z$ an $m\times n$ influence specification.
+Then $A$ is injective over $\mmK^g_{m,n}(Z)$ if and only if the following two statements hold: \begin{enumerate}[(i)] \item $A$ is injective over $\mmK^g_{m,n}[V]$ for some kinetic order $V$ with $Z(V)=Z$. \item For all sets $I,J\subseteq \{1,\dots,n\}$ of cardinality $s$, if $A_{I,J}$ is non-singular then $\det(V_{J,I})$ has the same fixed sign for all $V$ in $\Sigma(Z)$. \end{enumerate} \end{corollary} Item $(ii)$ can be replaced by: $(ii)'$ $Z$ has a signed $A$-determinant.
+In particular the proposition is true by choosing the kinetic order $V=V(Z)$.
+The first condition guarantees that all coefficients in the polynomial expression of the determinant $\det(J_c(\widetilde{f}_{\kappa,V}))$ have the same sign or are zero, and that at least one coefficient is non-zero.
+The second condition ensures that this property is preserved for all kinetic orders $V$ in $\Sigma(Z)$.